masiedu4/all-my-blog-posts/cl2f1mhiq018xhtnv13sbg96l.md

 ### 1. Minimize on-chain data

-One common misconception about building blockchain apps, in my opinion, is that every detail should be on the chain.
+One common misconception about building blockchain apps is that every detail should be on the chain.

-The blockchain should be viewed as a platform that aims to improve upon the shortcomings of the current centralized model rather than as a complete replacement.
+The blockchain should be viewed as a platform that aims to improve upon the shortcomings of the current centralized model (Web2) rather than as a complete replacement.

 Blockchain will only take over, or at the very least "solve problems," if it is used in conjunction with centralized systems.

 As a result, developers and project managers must be familiar with their products and what they entail.
-This is a critical step in determining the overall software architecture of the product.
+This is a vital step in determining the overall software architecture of the product.

 Some problems are better solved with a centralized system, while others are better solved with a decentralized one.